jonathanyeong/personal-website-content/blog-redesign-v3.md

 }
 ```

 To implement the theme switcher, I first check if there's a theme in local storage.
 If there's not, then I get the browser theme.
-Then I toggle the theme, and set `color-scheme` to the new theme, as well as update the local storage.
+I toggle the theme, and set `color-scheme` to the new theme, as well as update the local storage.

 ```js
 const preferredColorScheme = (() => {